leleist/exact-raster-poly-extract/README.md

 Any contributions are welcome.

 Current ToDos:
-- add polygon pixel ID to output
+- implement dedicated polygon ID handover
-- find more efficient way to explode the initial PD df output.
+- solve varying nodata patterns in raster bands to enable extraction from composited stacks

 ## Acknowledgments

 This package is a wrapper for the `exact_extract` function.
-The latter development was supported by NASA, U.S. Army Engineer Research and Development Center (ERDC) and ISciences, LLC and is used under the Apache License 2.0.
+The development of [exact_extract](https://isciences.github.io/exactextract/) was supported by NASA, U.S. Army Engineer Research and Development Center (ERDC) and ISciences, LLC and is used under the Apache License 2.0.

 If you use this package, please cite:
   - the **original authors**